tjbehnken/all-in-on-good-software-delivery/all-in-on-good-software-delivery.md

 +++
-title = "All in on Good Software Delivery" description = "All in on Good Software Delivery"" date = "2021-12-08" author = "Andrew Khoury"
+title = "All in on Good Software Delivery" description = "All in on Good Software Delivery" date = "2021-12-08" author = "Andrew Khoury"
 +++